omnimrt/telegram-bot/README.md

 - If you need to reset, delete `film_voting.db` and restart the bot

 ### Voting Issues
-- Each user can only vote once per film
+- Each user can only vote once per round
+- Vote confirmations are sent via private message
+- If private message fails, confirmation will be shown in the group
-- Use `/vote` to see your voting status for each film
+- Use `/vote` to see available films for the current round

 ## Contributing